LADSoft/OrangeC/doc/adl.md

 Here we are defining an opcode with `Name="cmpxchg8b"`.
 The `Name` gives the mnemonic of the opcode in text format.

-It has one operand combination which has a `Name` that is a variable named 'rm' with a class name of `rm`.
+It has one operand combination which has a `Name` that is a variable named `rm` with a class name of `rm`.
 In the source code, this will match any address mode with a class name of `rm`.

 One could also match registers or numbers, but in this case that would be useless because this operand definition does not specify a coding and there isn't an explicit usable coding associated with the operands.
 It might make sense though if the coding were specified directly in the operand.

 This operand defines several attribute variables to be consumed by the coding sequence of the referenced address mode.
-In particular, note that in this case the 'op' variable specifies a coding which is two bytes long.
+In particular, note that in this case the `op` variable specifies a coding which is two bytes long.

 This definition would not be directly shared by other mnemonics since it doesn't reference a class-based operand.